JackSzwergold/Cheat-Sheets/content/apache/mod_evasive.md

 The purpose of this Perl script is to create a test DDoS attack on a target server.
 It’s not sophisticated in any way and fairly clumsy in execution but it works well for simple testing of `mod_evasive`’s DDoS capabilities.

-On an unrelated system—like the desktop of a Mac OS X system—create a file named `mod_security_perl_test.pl`:
+On an unrelated system—like the desktop of a macOS system—create a file named `mod_security_perl_test.pl`:

     nano mod_security_perl_test.pl